mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

 * An Azure B2C instance
 * A "Calculator API"
-* A "Scientific Calculator API" that impersonating the calling user calls the Calculator API
+* A "Scientific Calculator API" that the  impersonator calls the Calculator API
-* A Web Appication (Single Page Application) that authenticates on Azure B2C and calls both Calculator and Scientific Calculator
+* A Web Application (Single Page Application) that authenticates on Azure B2C and calls both Calculator and Scientific Calculator
 * A Xamarin Form Application that authenticates on Azure B2C and calls both Calculator and Scientific Calculator

-While all the detail and the step by step and the code is on github, here I want  only summarize the main steps and few takeaways I have learned in implementing the solution (**).
+While all the detail and the step by step and the code is on GitHub, here I want to only summarize the main steps and few takeaways I have learned in implementing the solution (**).

 ![web calculator](..\assets\post\2019-01\web-calculator.PNG)
 ![mobile calculator](..\assets\post\2019-01\mobile-calculator.jpg)